Green Boots of Mount Everest

-The identification of Green Boots remains a mystery, though several climbers have come forward claiming to know who it is.
+The exact identification of Green Boots remains a mystery, though several climbers have come forward claiming to know who it is.
 However, Green Boots will likely remain unidentified due to the difficulty of recovering bodies at such high altitudes.

 Possible Identities